All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Object Detection in Autonomous Vehicles

 Table \ref{table: yolo_detection} summarizes YOLO-based methods evaluated on the camera-based KITTI dataset for 2D object detection.
 Monocular 2D object detection methods have evolved to advance efficiency, representational depth, and domain-specific tuning.
 Early designs, such as YOLOV3-tiny \cite{adarsh2020yolo}, prioritized minimizing computation cost to improve efficiency with a precision trade-off.
 Later variants, including YOLOv5n \cite{gao2025algorithm} with its scaled CSP-based backbone (C2f) derived from CSPDarknet53 and YOLOv6n \cite{li2022yolov6} employing the EfficientRep backbone, coupled backbone revisions with refined neck structures and decoupled heads to raise accuracy without undermining real-time operation.
 YOLOv7 \cite{wang2023yolov7} extended these gains by introducing re-parameterized convolution, a broadened trainable bag-of-freebies, and coarse-to-fine hierarchical label assignment.
-In turn, YOLOv8n \cite{gao2025algorithm} replaced C3 modules with C2f blocks.
-It adopted an anchor-free head, simplifying the pipeline while preserving detection strength, whereas YOLOv8-Lite \cite{yang2024yolov8} targeted resource-limited environments through compact backbone choices, lightweight feature aggregation, and attention mechanisms.
-ShuffYOLOX \cite{he2023object} modified the YOLOX framework by utilizing the lightweight ShuffDet backbone and integrating ECA attention within the PAFPN, which reduces architectural complexity without negatively affecting detection capabilities.